kayaozdogan/Fizik9/README.md

     - Ardından sıvı malzemeleri ekleyerek biraz daha çırpın.

-    - Unu eleyerek azar azar ilave edin.
+    - Unu eleyerek karışıma ilave edin.
 Ardından kabartma tozu ve vanilyayı ekleyin.
-Spatula yardımıyla karıştırın.
+Kaşık yardımıyla karıştırın.

-    - Harcın bir kısmını yağlanmış baton kek kalıbının içerisine aktarın.
+    - Kabı yağlayın ve karışımı içine dökün.

-    - Geriye kalan kısmını kakao ekleyin, güzelce karıştırın.
+    - Karışıma kakao ekleyin ve karıştırın.
 Ardından kalıba aktarın.
-165 derecede önceden ısıtılmış fırında yaklaşık        35- 40 dakika kadar yavaş yavaş pişirin.
+165 derecede önceden ısıtılmış fırında yaklaşık  35- 40           dakika kadar pişirin.

     - Çıkarıp oda sıcaklığında dinlendirdikten sonra üzerine çikolata sosunu gezdirin.
-Dilimleyerek servis edin.
+Dilimleyerle servis edin.

 ## Baton Cake Recipe

+# Ingredients:
+- 2 eggs
+- 2,5 teacups of oil
+- 2 teacups of milk
+- 1 glass of sugar
+- 2,5 glasses of flour
+- 2 tablespoons of cocoa
+- 1 packet of vanillia
+- 1 packet of baking powder
+- 150 grams of molten chocolate

+ **Recipe:**
+    - Crack the eggs into a medium sized mold and whisk it with sugar.

+    - Then add the liquid ingredients and whisk it a little more.

+    - Sift the flour and add into the mixture.
+Then add vanillia and baking powder and mix it with a spoon.

+    - Pour oil into the mold and pour the mixture into it.

+    - Add cocoa into the mixture and mix it.
+After that, pour it into the mold.
+Then bake it in the 165°C preheated oven for 35-40           minutes.

+    - Rest the cake at room temperature and pour the chocolate sauce.
+Serve it with slices.